Pesto Chicken Breast Recipe

 Ingredients and substitutes

-- Chicken - You want to use medium size chicken breast, so it cooks through.
+- Chicken – Use medium-sized chicken breasts so they cook through.
 The one I have in this video is thicker, which takes longer to cook.

-- Pesto - You can use store-bought pesto right out of the jar.
-But, I always have homemade pesto in my fridge or freezer because there is so much you can do with it: from simple sandwich spread to a little drizzle over buttered noodles.
+- Pesto – You can use store-bought pesto right out of the jar.
+But I always have homemade pesto in my fridge or freezer because there is so much you can do with it, from a simple sandwich spread to a little drizzle over buttered noodles.

-- Chicken - Pat dry the chicken breast and place it on a paper hand towel.
-Use a sharp knife to cut a pocket on the side of the chicken breast.
-Season with salt and pepper - set aside.
+- Chicken – Pat dry the chicken breast and place it on a paper towel.
+Then, use a sharp knife to cut a pocket on the side of the chicken breast.
+Season with salt and pepper, and set aside.

-- Stuff chicken - Use a spoon and fill the pocket you created with pesto.
-Coat the outside of the breast with any remaining pesto.
-Secure the pocket with toothpicks
+- Stuff chicken – Use a spoon and fill the pocket you created with pesto.
+Then, coat the outside of the breast with any remaining pesto and secure the pocket with toothpicks.

 Pro tip – It is very important to make sure to remove these toothpicks before serving.
 I used two toothpicks per breast and removed them as soon as they were out of the pan.